libbyshoop/database-book/_sources/04ThreeEntityShapes/IntersectionShape.rst

 3            Z              1
 ==========   =============  ===========

 We read the first instance of the above table as: "the creature with creatureId of 1 has achieved the skill whose skillCode is A with proficiency of 1."
 The conceptual model fragment and the data indicate that an Achievement is identified by the combination of its creatureId and skillCode.

+..
+Important:: Stop to make sure that you understand the last sentence above.
+Answer the following question:

+.. shortanswer:: short_3_entitiy1
+   :optional:

+   What about the given data indicates the both attributes must contribute to the identifier?

 Now let's create the data tables for this situation.
 We repeat the creature table from earlier examples.